HL7/US-Core/source/pages/r2-r4-guidance.md

 ### Introduction

+There are several consideration for the user and developer experience when transitioning from DSTU2 to R4.
+To ensure a smoother upgrade path the following the guidance is provided.

-#### Endpoint discoverability
+### Endpoint Discoverability

+- client should know what version they are dealing with without having inspect metadata on each endpoint.
+- existing mechanisms confusing
+- Server SHOULD make explicit which version of Argo/US Core on their FHIR endpoint
+   - e.g., "DSTU2" or “R4" path component or separate files based on version
+- In future coalesce on single method

+### No Guarantee that Resource IDs are Preserved between DSTU-2 and R4

+- stable ids = best practice
-- will all endpoint URLs be the same except for switching the "DSTU2" path component to “R4" NO
+- Can not make assume ids will be the same

-- Will the resource IDs be the same on both DSTU-2 and R4 servers?
-No

-- Will the R4 endpoint give access to the same resources as the DSTU-2 endpoint does, plus the new types?

-#### Refresh tokens
+  - Clients need to deduplicate and map across versions

+### Expectation that DSTU2 Data is Preserved in R4

+- Resource types present in DSTU2 endpoint SHALL be present in the R4 endpoint.
+  - Exceptions
+    - MedicationStatement may be deprecated and the data mapped to MedicationRequest
+    - care teams as represented by CarePlan in DSTU2 SHALL be replaced by and the data mapped to CareTeam in R4
+- Additional Types in R4 May be present
+      - CareTeam
+      - Encounter
+      - Provenance
+      - ...
+- Servers SHALL represent the *same* data in R4 as DSTU2.  ( e.g patient Rhonda Jones is available on both)
+  - Exceptions
+    - MedicationStatement data mapped to MedicationRequest
+    - care teams as represented by CarePlan SHALL be mapped to CareTeam in R4
+- Data SHALL not be degraded between versions.

+### Authorization Across Versions

+- Separate authorization is required
+   - There is no expectation that DSTU2 authorizations will work on R4 endpoints and reauthorization is required when migrating between versions.
-- should we require maintaining the same auth server for both endpoints so that the refresh token is valid for the R4 endpoint as well (thus avoiding reauthentication, if possible)?
+      - Maintaining the same auth server for both endpoints so that the refresh token is valid for both DSTU2 the R4 endpoint as well may be possible but not in scope.

-#### Adding scopes

-- the new endpoint will bring additional data types.
-What is the most elegant way for users to add scopes to their existing authorization?
-Or will it always require that the user log in anew?
-Others…?
+- The new endpoint will bring additional/changed resource Types and added scopes